 Our Mission

-As the physician assistant program, our mission is to develop highly competent and compassionate physician assistants who are committed to patient-centered care.
+The Des Moines University physician assistant program’s mission is to develop highly competent and compassionate physician assistants who are committed to patient-centered care.

 • Teamwork: A collaborative, multidisciplinary approach is key to providing quality healthcare and is the cornerstone on which the PA profession was built.